 OCS incorporates unique scale-out availability features as a primary design goal.
 Our engineers are continuously refining and hardening OCS with each new release.
 OCS takes several approaches to providing scale-out availability:

 Real clouds are designed for failure and assume that something will break at any time.
 OCS is designed using a “small failure domain” model for this reason.
 Components are loosely-coupled, as small as possible, and designed to fail in isolation.
-In combination with P2P RPC, OCS Multi-pathing, and OCS Intelligent Scheduling, work is distributed to API endpoints, worker processes, and cloud controllers of various types.
-Any system component can fail at any time without impacting its neighbor.
+In combination with OCS Multi-pathing and OCS Intelligent Scheduling, work is distributed to API endpoints, worker processes and cloud controllers of various types.
+Any system component can fail at any time without impacting its neighbors.